allo-media/text2num-rs/README.md

 # Parse and convert numbers written in English, Dutch, Spanish, Portuguese (Europe & Brazil), German, Italian or French into their digit representation.

 This crate provides a library for recognizing, parsing and transcribing into digits (base 10) numbers expressed in natural language.
+No IA involved: resources (and energy!) consumption as well as latency are very small.

 ## Examples